ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/index.html.markdown

   next: my-first-app/accessing-your-account
 ---

-This short tutorial will run through creating your very first application with Application Craft, and should help you get up and running very quickly.
+This short tutorial will run through creating your very first application with Application Craft, and should get you up and running very quickly.
 It is also designed to show you just how easy it is to build an app with AC.

 Now, let's [get started](/developers/documentation/my-first-app/accessing-your-account) and create a really quick and simple App.